Airport ID Badging and Fingerprinting

 In addition to the STA, all individuals applying for an airport ID Badge for SIDA or Sterile Areas must undergo an FBI fingerprint-based criminal history check.
 The airport will deny issuance of the airport ID Badge to any employee who is currently being charged with or is convicted of one of the TSA disqualifying criminal offenses (listed on the Willard Airport badge application) within the last ten years.
 The airport reserves the right to deny issuance to any badge applicant based on their criminal history.

 All ID Badge applicants must complete the Willard Airport badge application form.
 This form must be printed, signed, and turned into the Airport Administration Office.
-Digital signatures are not permitted, all documents must be original and not photocopied.
+The application must also be signed by an Authorized Signatory (manager, group representative).
+No photocopies will be accepted, documents must be original.

 Acceptable Forms of Identification for Airport Badging

-All ID Badge applicants must present, in person, two (2) forms of identification or documentation when applying for or renewing an airport ID Badge.
-The documents must be original, no photocopies will be accepted.
-The documentation must be able to verify the applicant’s identity as well as employment eligibility within the United States.
-For your reference, we have provided a list of acceptable identification documents below.
-Photocopies will not be accepted, all documents must be original.
+All ID Badge applicants must present acceptable forms of identification/documentation when applying for or renewing an airport ID Badge.
+The documentation must be able to verify the applicant’s identity.
+For your reference, please see the link below for a list of acceptable identification documents.
+Photocopies or scanned documents will not be accepted, all documents must be original and presented in person.

-Badge applicants should note that the badging process requires two (2) separate visits to Airport Administration.
-At the first visit, you will submit your acceptable IDs, badge application, and undergo fingerprinting as required.
-At the second visit, you will undergo any required training, testing, and receive your Airport ID Badge.
-To expedite the badge application/renewal process, applicants are encouraged to complete the badge application before coming to the Airport Administration Office.
+Initial applicants should note that the badging process requires two (2) separate visits to Airport Administration.
+At the first visit, you will submit your acceptable IDs, badge application, undergo fingerprinting (as applicable), and complete training/testing.
+At the second visit after all security clearances are verified, you will sign for and receive your Airport ID Badge.